microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 ## External - Step 1 - Generation of LLVM IR from high level eBPF program

 The first step of the process is identical to the traditional build pipeline.
-The eBPF program is provided as C or other high level language file and the normal LLVM / Clang tool chain is invoked, to produce a ELF file containing one or more program and zero or more map definitions.
+The eBPF program is provided as a C or other high level language file and the normal LLVM / Clang tool chain is invoked, to produce an ELF file containing one or more programs and zero or more map definitions.

 ## Step 2 – Verification of the eBPF program

-The second step is to use the Prevail verifier to determine if the resulting eBPF program conforms to the required safety requirements.
+The second step is to use the verifier to determine if the resulting eBPF program conforms to the required safety requirements.
 This is identical to the process used to by eBPF for Windows today.
-Only once the Prevail verifier can prove the program is safe does the process proceed to the next step.
+Only once the verifier can prove the program is safe does the process proceed to the next step.

 ## Step 3 – Generation of the C code from the eBPF byte code

 The third step is to generate C code that maps one to one with the eBPF instructions in the ELF file.
 The eBPF registers are mapped to local variables in the generated C function and each eBPF instruction is used to generate equivalent C operations.
-In addition, the generated C file also contains bindings for the any helper functions referenced by the eBPF program and any maps the eBPF program uses.
+In addition, the generated C file also contains bindings for any helper functions referenced by the eBPF program and any maps the eBPF program uses.

-## Step 4 – Compile generate C code into native COFF file
+## Step 4 – Compile generated C code into native COFF file

-The fourth step is to use the standard C compiler (GCC, MSVC, or Clang) to generate a x64/ARM64 COFF file with Windows calling conventions.
+The fourth step is to use a standard C compiler (GCC, MSVC, or Clang) to generate an x64/ARM64 COFF file with Windows calling conventions.
 The C file will expose a single top-level global variable that allows the skeleton code to find the helpers, maps, and programs contained in the file.

 ## Step 5 – Linking the COFF file into a PE image

 The fifth is to use the platform-specific linker to generate the final PE file.
-The linker consumed the object file from step 4, a generic DriverEntry skeleton.
+The linker consumes the object file from step 4, a generic DriverEntry skeleton.

 ## Step 6 – Signing the PE file